VaultaFoundation/docs/native/03_smart-contracts/02_actions.md

 > ⚠ **Return values & Composability**
 >
 > Return values are only usable from outside the blockchain, and cannot currently be used
-> in EOS for smart contract composability.
+> in Vaulta for smart contract composability.

 ## Inline Actions